 - Bypass integration modules (required for most newer vehicles)

 - Keyless entry or trunk-pop functionality

-The key is to read any fine-print on such promotions, and to be proactive with your communication to the retailer.
-Most of the time, retailers are not trying to rip customers off, and there is generally a simple explanation for any increase in costs as certain factors make an install more complex.
+The key is to read the promotions’ fine print and communicate proactively with your retailer.
+Most of the time, vendors aren’t trying to rip customers off, and there’s generally a simple explanation for any increased costs – some installs are more complex than others.

 Compustar’s 4 Steps to buying a remote starter:

-Regardless of what brand of remote start you’d like for your vehicle, our team at Compustar suggests following these steps when purchasing a remote start.
+Regardless of what brand of remote starter you’d like for your vehicle, our team at Compustar suggests following these steps when purchasing a system.

 - Use an Authorized Dealer search tool to find professional retailers & installers near you.